Leidos: As Leidos

 In January 2020, Leidos purchased defense contractor Dynetics for approximately $1.65 billion.
 In May 2020 it purchased the Security Detection and Automation Systems division of L3Harris (notable for providing the detection screeners that all airport travelers pass through when flying).

+As of December 2023, the company has 47,000 employees.
+In 2023, Leidos reported US$15.4 billion in revenue.
+It ranked 266 on the 2024 Fortune 500 list.

+On March 4, 2025, the Chinese Ministry of Commerce placed 15 U.S. entities (including Leidos) on its export control list, barring the export of dual-use commodities to that business.
+In May, the Department of Homeland Security terminated for convenience its $2.4 billion cybersecurity services contract with Leidos.

 Structure

 Leidos has four central divisions: Civil, Health, Advanced Solutions, and Defense & Intelligence.
 The Civil Division focuses on integrating aviation systems, securing transportation measures, modernizing IT infrastructure, and engineering energy efficiently.
 The Health Division focuses on optimizing medical enterprises, securing private medical data, and improving collection and data entry methods.
 The Advanced Solutions Division is centered around data analysis, integrating advanced defense and intelligence systems, and increasing surveillance and reconnaissance efficiency.
 The Defense & Intelligence Division focuses on providing air service systems, geospatial analysis, cybersecurity, intelligence analysis, and supporting operations efforts.

 Management

-CEO: Roger Krone

-After more than 30 years of Beyster's leadership, Kenneth C. Dahlberg was named the CEO of SAIC in November 2003.
-In May 2005, the company changed its external tagline from An Employee-Owned Company to From Science to Solutions.

-The third CEO was Walt Havenstein, who pushed for tighter integration of the company's historically autonomous divisions, which led to lower profit and revenue.
-The strategy was reversed by the fourth CEO, retired Air Force general John P. Jumper, appointed in 2012.
-On July 1, 2014, Leidos announced that Roger Krone would become its CEO on July 14, 2014.
-As of 2019, Krone is the Chairman and CEO of Leidos.